ZijieQian/COMP173-Coursework2/README.md

 The performance ranking of the models based on IoU is as follows:

-1. bse+input+lr – best performance
+1. bse+input+lr – best performance, reflect the capability of model.

 2. input+focal+lr – strong performance, selected for final analysis